Them (band): With Decca

 Their next release was Them's biggest hit in the UK, "Here Comes the Night".
 The producer was also the writer of the song, Bert Berns, an American, who had also co-written "Twist and Shout".
 Backed with "All for Myself" it charted in the UK at No. 2 on 22 April 1965, five weeks after entering the charts, and went to No. 24 in the U.S. in May.
 Both tracks originate from the same session in October 1964 that yielded "Baby Please Don't Go" but were temporarily shelved by Decca in favour of Lulu's version of "Here Comes the Night" which reached only No. 50 on the British charts.

 On 11 April 1965, Them made a guest appearance at the NME Pollwinners Concert at Wembley Empire Pool: Jimmy Savile was MC for this event, which also included The Beatles, The Rolling Stones, The Kinks, The Animals, The Searchers, The Moody Blues and Dusty Springfield.
-The bands had been expected to keep to their current hits, but Them audaciously segued from "Here Comes the Night" into a seven-minute version of "Turn on Your Lovelight".
+The bands had been expected to keep to their current hits, but Them audaciously segued from "Here Comes the Night" into a seven-minute version of "Turn on Your Love Light".
 After the performances, NME's Derek Johnson commented that Morrison had "more genuine soul than any of his British contemporaries".

-The band released their first album, The Angry Young Them, in June 1965 (UK) and it appeared in the USA on Parrot Records in July.
-But Them's next single, "One More Time", chosen by Phil Solomon, failed – according to Billy Harrison because it never constituted single material.
-In July 1965, the band added English drummer Terry Noon and Scottish lead guitarist Joe Baldi (born Joseph Baldi, 10 March 1943, in La Spezia, Italy) but they left in September.
-Their second album, Them Again, was released in January 1966 in the UK and in April 1966 in the USA.
+The band released their first album, The Angry Young Them, in June 1965 (UK) and it appeared in the US on Parrot Records in July.
+But Them's next single, "One More Time", chosen by Phil Solomon, failed–according to Billy Harrison because it never constituted single material.
+In July 1965, the band added English drummer Terry Noon and Scottish lead guitarist Joe Baldi but they left in September.
+Their second album, Them Again, was released in January 1966 in the UK and in April 1966 in the US.

 Success in North America and departure of Morrison

 The group was marketed in the United States as part of the British Invasion.
 After the success of "Here Comes the Night", the band scored a chart hit again later in 1965 with "Mystic Eyes", which reached No.33.
 Them Again, released in April 1966 in the US, also charted and the band began a US tour in May 1966.
 From 30 May to 18 June, Them had a residency at the famous Whisky a Go Go in Los Angeles.
 For the final week The Doors opened for Them and on the last night the two bands and Morrisons jammed a twenty-minute version of "Gloria" and a twenty-five-minute version of "In the Midnight Hour".
-Them went on to headline at The Fillmore in San Francisco, California, and then to Hawaii, where disputes erupted among band members and management over money.
-The band broke apart, Morrison and Henderson returning to Belfast while Ray Elliott (born Raymond Elliott, 23 January 1939, in Belfast, Co Antrim, Northern Ireland) and David Harvey (born David Tufney, 29 July 1943, in Bude, Cornwall) decided to stay in America.
+Next Them headlined at The Fillmore in San Francisco and then to Hawaii, where disputes erupted among band members and management over money.
+The band broke apart, Morrison and Henderson returning to Belfast while Ray Elliott and David Harvey decided to stay in America.